USGS-R/inlmisc/inst/raw/README.md

 MakeSysdata()
 ```

-Note that the source files for some palettes are downloaded from their
+Note that the source files for some color schemes are downloaded from their
 [repository](https://github.com/GenericMappingTools/gmt/tree/master/share/cpt)
 and placed in the *cpt* folder.